EBISPOT/RDF-platform/documentation/infrastructure.md

 The LodeStar application is a Java and Javascript web application designed to serve two functions:

 * A SPARQL endpoint proxy for the backend triple store.
-This abstraction layer provides some control over the executed SPARQL queries, allong with a graphical frontend.
+This abstraction layer provides some control over the executed SPARQL queries, along with a graphical frontend.
 * A graphical user interface on top of generic RDF data, providing a human-readable HTML-based representation of an RDF resource.
 The data presented for a resource are essentially the product of a SPARQL DESCRIBE query.

 The triple store is currently using an in-memory Virtuoso implementation, backed by a hybrid flash-disk storage array.